MichelleCDjunaidi/clinic-web-app/README.md

 ### Capabilities

-- Allows authenticated login of existing accounts and registration of new accounts, with consultation list tied to each account
+- Allows JWT authenticated login of existing accounts and registration of new accounts, with consultation list tied to each account
 - Stores past consultation notes and displays it in a list, persistent across logins (due to database)
 - Accepts new consultation notes